-Now heading into the second season, MVRC is picking up where “KVRC” ended two years ago.
+Now heading into the fourth season, MVRC is not only picking up where “KVRC” ended four years years ago but coming back to the routes.
 A small group of people on F1-technical.net once started it as a challenge to design a realistic race car.

-2017 again, the purpose is to design an LMP-like car.
+Until 2018, in MVRC, Le Mans type cars were designed.
+In 2019, the purpose is to design a Formula 1-like car.
 The car is then analyzed using CFD methods.
 The standard software framework for the CFD simulations which is going to be used will be MantiumFlow.
 The simulated aerodynamic performance data is entered into a virtual lap time simulator provided by Competition Car Engineering.

 Among the analyzed data are downforce, drag, CoP, cooling performance and pressures at the air intake and exhaust system.
 An example report can be viewed here.
 The data is used to calculate the lap time.
 A example of this can be seen of TF´s car who won the last 2016 race: